 I will have hope what we meet with each other soon

 Last year I visited Georgia.
 Its totally safe, I have never seen or heard anything about crime or...

 Yesterday I got a report about the cheapest and safest countries and Georgia is number 2, so feel free to visit Svaneti or Kazbegi or Kakheti or any other places.

 OMG, in kakheti they have so amazing wine.

 Last year I hired a travel agency, so they planned whole tour, I highly suggest them.

-Zygfrid from Poland about 5 years agoAnswered by Zygfrid via WorldNomads.com
+Zygfrid from Poland over 5 years agoAnswered by Zygfrid via WorldNomads.com